cyberguardianit/SOPs/getting-started-with-onedrive.md

 This procedure applies to all technical and non-tecnical employees using company computer systems.

 ### Responsiilites:
-- Implementation: IT Support Technicians and HR
+- Implementation: IT Support Technicians, HR, Onboarding.
 - Following: All employees utilizing computer systems
-- Reviewing: IT Support Management, CTO
+- Reviewing: IT Administrators, CTO
 - Maintaining and Updating: IT Support Technicians in conjuction with HR

 ### Prerequisities: